William Symington: More steamboats

 It was Thomas, Lord Dundas who would motivate further steamboat trials.
 This was because he had extensive business interests on the east and west coasts and was governor of the Forth and Clyde Canal Company.
 Therefore, the canal was essential to his business, and steam power could speed up the movement of vessels through the canal.
 It helped progress that the Dundas family were one of the most powerful families of the late 18th century.

 At a meeting of company directors on 5 June 1800, Dundas brought up the idea of having a Captain Schank boat worked by a steam engine provided by Symington.
 The directors immediately agreed that this was a good idea.

 A diagram of Symington's engine recently came to light and it showed an engine driving a forward wheel (or two wheels, one on either side) within the hull.
 The boat was built by Alexander Hart at Grangemouth and was tested on the River Carron in June 1801, when it moved with ease.
 It was less successful on the canal and was rejected by the committee.

 By 1800, Watt's patent had expired, so Symington set about the task of building a horizontal engine.
-He got a patent for his design in 1801.
+He applied and received a patent for his design in 1801.
 This design was ahead of its time because other engineers believed that it would not work.
 It was not widely accepted until 1825.

 The Charlotte Dundas

 Since the Canal Company had not been satisfied with the first boat, Lord Dundas gave Symington his support for the building of a second boat.
 Therefore, a model of the new boat was shown to Dundas and was named after one of his daughters in an attempt to secure his interest.
 The hull of the boat was made by John Allan to Symington's direction and the Carron Company made the engine.

 The Charlotte Dundas was first sailed on 4 January 1803, with Lord Dundas and some of his friends and relatives on board.
 The crowd were pleased with what they saw, but Symington wanted to make improvements and another more ambitious trial was made on 28 March.
 On this occasion, the steamboat towed two loaded vessels through the canal, covering 18½ miles in 9½ hours.

 The Charlotte Dundas therefore became the first boat to do more than just move itself, but the Canal Company – to Symington's disappointment – did not wish to pursue the construction of another vessel.
-Symington was further upset when a scheme to build tug boats for the Duke of Bridgewater collapsed when the Duke died a few days before the trial was due to take place.
+Lord Dundas invited Symington to meet Duke of Bridgewater with a view to order 8 new boats for his canal.
+However, Symington was further upset when a scheme to build tug boats for the Duke of Bridgewater collapsed when the Duke died a few days before the trial was due to take place.